Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/docs/software_requirements_specification_final.md

     4. ACCNF4: The user account database shall be remote (i.e., it shall not included in a local download of the application).
     5. ACCNF5: The user account database shall allow users to access their budget information via multiple devices (e.g., an iPhone and a Windows computer).
     6. ACCNF6: User passwords shall be hashed when stored in the database.

+1. General (i.e., the app as a whole)
+    1. GNF1: Database interactions (e.g., logging in; saving a budget) shall take no longer than 10 seconds.
+    2. GNF2: If a screen in the application is either broken or under development, the user shall receive an error message and be allowed to return to the previous screen.
+    3. GNF3: The color scheme of the app shall appear similarly across different platforms.
+    4. GNF4: Button labels shall contain a maximum of two words.